openvinotoolkit/training_extensions/tools/README.md

 ### Automated Experiment Execution

 - Given multiple variables, it automatically generates all combinations and runs the experiments.
-- Proper model files are selected automatically when the "otx eval" command is executed, based on the preceding command.
+- Proper model files are selected automatically when the "otx eval" or "otx optimize" command is executed, based on the preceding command.

 ### Fault Tolerance